ESPRESSO on VLT: An Instrument for Exoplanet Research: Data flow system

 \begin{acknowledgement} The ESPRESSO project is supported by the Swiss National Science Foundation program FLARE, Italian Institute of Astrophysics (INAF), Instituto de Astrof{\'\i}sica de Canarias (IAC, Spain), Instituto de Astrof{\'\i}sica e Ci\^encias do Espa\c{c}o/Universidade de Porto and Universidade de Lisboa (Portugal), and the European Southern Observatory (ESO).
-J.I.G.H. acknowledges financial support from the Spanish Ministry of Economy and Competitiveness (MINECO) under the 2013 Ram\'on y Cajal programme MINECO RYC-2013-14875, and the Spanish ministry project MINECO AYA2014-56359-P. N.C.S. acknowledges the support by Funda\c{c}\~ao para a Ci\^encia e a Tecnologia (FCT, Portugal) through the research grant through national funds and by FEDER through COMPETE2020 by grants UID/FIS/04434/2013\&POCI-01-0145-FEDER-007672 and PTDC\-/FIS-AST/1526/2014\&POCI-01-0145-FEDER-016886, as well as through Investigador FCT contract nr.
-IF/00169/2012/CP0150/CT0002.
+J.I.G.H. acknowledges financial support from the Spanish Ministry of Science and Innovation (MICINN) project PID2020-117493GB-I00 and from the Government of the Canary Islands project ProID2020010129.
+F.P. would like to acknowledge the Swiss National Science Foundation (SNSF) for supporting research with ESPRESSO through the SNSF grants nr.
+140649, 152721, 166227, 184618 and 215190.
+The ESPRESSO Instrument Project was partially funded through SNSF’s FLARE Programme for large infrastructures.
+N.C.S. acknowledges the support by FCT - Fundação para a Ciência e a Tecnologia through national funds and by FEDER through COMPETE2020 - Programa Operacional Competitividade e Internacionalização by these grants: UIDB/04434/2020; UIDP/04434/2020.
+Co-funded by the European Union (ERC, FIERCE, 101052347).
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council.
+Neither the European Union nor the granting authority can be held responsible for them.
 The authors wish to acknowledge the exceptional work and enthusiasm delivered by all the members of the ESPRESSO team and warmly thank them for significantly contributing to the successful completion of the project. \end{acknowledgement}